CSRF Protection

 name: 'John Doe',

-Axios automatically checks for the existence of an XSRF-TOKEN cookie.
-If it's present, it will then include the token in an X-XSRF-TOKEN header for any requests it makes.
+A better approach is to use Inertia's built-in XSRF token handling.
+Inertia's HTTP client automatically checks for the existence of an XSRF-TOKEN cookie and, when present, includes the token in an X-XSRF-TOKEN header for every request it makes.

 The easiest way to implement this is using server-side middleware.
-Simply include the XSRF-TOKEN cookie on each response, and then verify the token using the X-XSRF-TOKEN header sent in the requests from axios.
-(That's basically what inertia_rails does).
+Simply include the XSRF-TOKEN cookie on each response, and then verify the token using the X-XSRF-TOKEN header sent in the requests from Inertia.

-When a CSRF token mismatch occurs, Rails raises the ActionController::InvalidAuthenticityToken error.
+When a CSRF token mismatch occurs, Rails raises the ActionController::InvalidAuthenticityToken error which results in a 419 error page.
 Since that isn't a valid Inertia response, the error is shown in a modal.

 Obviously, this isn't a great user experience.
 A better way to handle these errors is to return a redirect back to the previous page, along with a flash message that the page expired.
 This will result in a valid Inertia response with the flash message available as a prop which you can then display to the user.
 Of course, you'll need to share your flash messages with Inertia for this to work.

 You may modify your application's exception handler to automatically redirect the user back to the page they were previously on while flashing a message to the session.
-To accomplish this, you may use the rescue_from method in your ApplicationController.
+To accomplish this, you can use Rails' rescue_from (or by overriding handle_unverified_request) in your base controller.

 end